beritzellerplumhoff/teaching_ds_2023/README.md

 # Readme file
-Jupyter Notebooks used in the course Data Science for Materials Scientists taught at Kiel University in the summer semester 2023.
+Jupyter Notebooks developed and used by Berit Zeller-Plumhoff in the course Data Science for Materials Scientists taught at Kiel University in the summer semester 2023.